American Studies Department

 American studies offers innovative courses in the areas of social justice, cultural geography, environmental humanities, visual and popular culture, race and ethnicity, Indigeneity, and gender and sexuality.
-It is a highly interdisciplinary and transnationally oriented program that provides students with the tools to examine critically the stories about America that are typically taken for granted—from early beliefs in Manifest Destiny that drive imperial expansion, to the contemporary elevation of capitalist competition as the sole model for society.
+It is a highly interdisciplinary and transnationally oriented program that provides students with the tools to examine critically the stories about America that drove its history—from early beliefs in Manifest Destiny and imperial expansion, to the contemporary elevation of capitalist competition as the central model of social and economic interaction—and those narratives that have historically been marginalized.

 Redesigned in 2020, the major and minor offer students strong foundations in the theories and methods of American studies as well as an exciting array of electives that include experiential learning and civic engagement.